by Dr. Lawrence Wilson

 About 50% of the earth population appear to have genetic variants of the MTHFR enzyme causing them to have some difficulty resynthesizing methionine from homocysteine.
 This can be a factor in cardiovascular disease, mental illness such as depression, and perhaps other health conditions such as fatigue and exhaustion.

 While doctors may tell you the problem is “genetic” and therefore incurable, our evidence is that it is not incurable.
-The problem with the RNA can be due to toxic metals such as copper and mercury, that somehow interfere with genetic transcription, or the “writing” of the RNA from the DNA.
+The problem with the RNA can be due to toxic metals, such as copper and mercury, that somehow interfere with genetic transcription, or the “writing” of the RNA from the DNA.
 For much more on this subject, please read MTHFR Defects on this website.
 In other words, the problem is not due to defective DNA, which would be hard to change.
 It is due to zinc deficiency and other problems involved in the copying of the DNA.
-For more on genetics, read Genetic Defects And Nutritional Balancing on this site.
+For more on genetics, read Genetic Defects And Development on this site.

 5. Hormonal regulation.
 By assisting the liver and for other reasons, methylation is involved in balancing hormones, such as restoring the proper balance of estrogens, for example.
 This helps reduce the tendency for cancer and for many other health conditions related to a hormone imbalance.